gwax/www-gwax/posts/2004/09/rip-tickles.rst

 guppies with such glee when you were given the opportunity.
 I will remember how you would watch me at my computer.
 I will remember how you would swim around so excitedly at feeding time.
-I will remember how you would change colors so subtlely, confounding me until I realized that you could change colors.
+I will remember how you would change colors so subtly, confounding me until I realized that you could change colors.
 I will remember your ability to be constantly larger than you had been before.
 I will miss you Tickles.